VIcuko/RoboND-DeepLearningProject/writeup.md

 ## 4. Training
 Since I haven't had the AWS p2x.large instance approved yet, I tried carrying out the training in another instance I already had approved in AWS with unsatisfactory results.
 For this reason I ended up executing the training process in my own computer (MacBook Pro with NVIDIA GeForce GT 750M graphics card using CUDA and CUDNN) until I was able to execute it in the p2x.large instance in AWS.

-First I carried out a couple of executions with a reduced number of epochs in order to optimize the amount of time it took for the training process and avoid having the process working for too long.
+First I carried out a couple of executions with a reduced number of epochs in order to optimize the amount of time it took for the training process and avoid having the process working for too long, and then I progressively modified the parameters increasingly and therefore increasing the amount of time required to process the training data.

-The definition of each component of the hyperparameters is the following:
+The definition of each component of the hyperparameters is the following, being the different values used for each case defined in the [Results and Improvements](#5.-results-and-improvements) section below.

 *batch_size*: number of training samples/images that get propagated through the network in a single pass.